 - Tap the options you'd like to include in the shortcut menu.
 You can also drag on the bars at the far right of each option to change the order in which they appear.

-A brief description of the Accessibility options available to you:
+Here are just some of the Accessibility options available to you:

 - AssistiveTouch: Enables the AssistiveTouch onscreen menu, which can help users perform gestures, and find and adjust certain settings like volume, Rotate Screen, Lock Screen, and more.

 - Classic Invert Colors: Inverts all colors on the screen, which can be invaluable for users with certain visual impairments.